Identification Guide

 Agarics: (Spine Fungi)

-Mushroom which have spines rather then the gills the spines can under the cap or the fungi it self can consist of spines.
-Sometimes a magnifying glass is need to see them.
-Can be found growing from the ground or rotting wood.
+lineThese are fungi that have spines rather than the usual gills.
+Sometimes a magnifying glass is needed to see them.
+These can be found growing from the ground or rotting wood

 Family: Hydnaceae